emuvi/fito/README.md

 # Fitx

-Fitx is a library and a command program that features a toolbox with a series of file system functionalities.
+Fitx (File System Toolbox) is a library and a command program that features a toolbox with a series of file system functionalities.